 Step 1: Get the pool assessed.
 Before deciding, have a pool renovation professional look at the pool.
 Not a pool removal company — they have an incentive to recommend removal.
 A renovation company will tell you what the pool actually needs.

 We'll assess the structural condition, the surface, the equipment, and the deck.
-If the pool is a good candidate for renovation, we'll tell you exactly what it needs and what it costs.
+If the pool is a good candidate for renovation, we'll tell you exactly what it needs.
 If there are structural issues that make renovation impractical, we'll tell you that too.

 Step 2: Compare the real numbers.
 Get a renovation quote and a removal quote for your specific pool.
 Compare them honestly, including the yard restoration costs after removal.